Azis

-Vasil Troyanov Boyanov (Васил Троянов Боянов; born 7 March 1978), professionally known as Azis (Азис), is a Bulgarian recording artist of Romani ethnicity.
-Azis initially rose to prominence in Eastern Europe performing songs mostly in chalga, a genre which can be described as the Bulgarian rendition of pop-folk.

-Azis has collaborated with other Bulgarian pop-folk singers, such as Gloria, Malina, Sofi Marinova, Toni Storaro, and with Bulgarian rap artists – Ustata and Vanko 1.
-Other than that, his repertoire includes duets with singers from the former Yugoslavia, including Indira Radić, Marta Savić, Jelena Karleuša, Severina and Tea Tairović.
+Vasil Troyanov Boyanov (Васил Троянов Боянов; born 7 March 1978), professionally known as Azis (Азис), is a Bulgarian Romani singer and songwriter.
+Widely known as the "King of Pop-Folk", Azis initially rose to prominence in the Balkans and Eastern Europe performing mostly chalga, a Bulgarian version of pop-folk.
+Azis has collaborated with other Bulgarian pop-folk singers such as Gloria, Malina, Sofi Marinova, Galena, Preslava, Toni Storaro, and Bulgarian rap artists Ustata and Vanko 1.
+His repertoire also includes duets with singers from the former Yugoslavia, including Indira Radić, Marta Savić, Jelena Karleuša, Severina and Tea Tairović.

-Boyanov performed "Let Me Cry" at the Eurovision Song Contest 2006 with Mariana Popova, staying in the semi-finals.

-Other than his acclaimed career as a vocalist, he competed unsuccessfully in the 2005 Bulgarian parliamentary election as a member of the Euroroma party.
+Boyanov performed "Let Me Cry" at the Eurovision Song Contest 2006, as the backing vocalist of Mariana Popova, not qualifying from the semi-final.
+Other than his acclaimed career as a vocalist, he ran unsuccessfully in the 2005 Bulgarian parliamentary election as a member of the Euroroma party.
 Azis remains a prominent figure in the Bulgarian music scene.

 Biography

+Early life

 Vasil Troyanov Boyanov was born into a modest Roma family in Sliven, Bulgaria.
 He spent his childhood in Kostinbrod and Sofia.
 In 1990, after the fall of communism in Bulgaria, he moved with his family to Germany.
-There, his sister, Matilda, and brother Ryan were born.
-Azis married Nikolay "Niki Kitaetsa" Petrov Parvanov on 1 October 2006.
-Their marriage is not legally recognized under Bulgarian law.
-Azis' daughter was born on 5 August 2007 and was named Raya.
-Her mother is Azis' longtime friend, Gala.
-In 2008, Azis and Parvanov separated amicably.
+There, his sister, Matilda, and brother, Ryan, were born.